 - An opportunity to engage with other Volunteers

-In addition to being responsible for hosting Mood Walks groups, Lead Organizations provide participating volunteers with guidance and support about engaging with youth who are at risk or experiencing mental health issues.
+In addition to being responsible for hosting Mood Walks groups, lead postsecondary institutions provide participating volunteers with guidance and support about engaging with students who are at risk or experiencing mental health issues.

 Be a Mood Walks Volunteer

-Mood Walks groups are led by local community organizations.
-Lead Organizations assume all leadership and responsibility for their group, especially regarding interactions with participants who may be experiencing mental health issues.
+Mood Walks groups are led by college and university campuses.
+Lead postsecondary institutions assume all leadership and responsibility for their group, especially regarding interactions with participants who may be experiencing mental health issues.

 Here are some ways we envision you might volunteer or support a Mood Walks group: